irish1986/irish1986/README.md

 ### Year of Commits

 This year I am embarking on a personal challenge to commits at least five time a week, regardless of the complexity and size of it.
-The goal is to do it often and regularly to learn.
+The goal is to do it often and regularly to learn.  **Family comes first and it has been difficult to spend time working on my personal project, so my commits are down.
+It is a journey not a destination.**

 ### My homelab